OctopusDeploy/blog/blog/2022-q2/what-is-gitops/index.md

 ---
 title: What is GitOps?
 description: GitOps is an exciting new paradigm, but it can be hard to understand exactly what the term means.
+Learn more as part of our series about Runbooks.
 author: matthew.casperson@octopus.com
 visibility: private
-published: 2999-01-01-1400
+published: 2022-04-13-1400
 metaImage: blogimage-whatisgitops-2022.png
 bannerImage: blogimage-whatisgitops-2022.png
-bannerImageAlt: Person holds magnifying glass over gitops logo,  surrounded by icons for declarative, visioned and immutable, pulled automatically, and continuously reconciled.
+bannerImageAlt: Person holds magnifying glass over GitOps logo,  surrounded by icons for declarative, visioned and immutable, pulled automatically, and continuously reconciled.
 isFeatured: false
 tags:
  - DevOps
+ - Runbooks Series
 ---

 GitOps is a relatively new addition to the growing list of "Ops" paradigms taking shape in our industry.
-It all started with DevOps, and while the term DevOps has been around for some years now, it seems we still can't agree whether it's a process, mindset, job title, set of tools, or some combination of them all.
+It all started with DevOps, and while the term DevOps has been around for some years now, it seems we still can't agree whether it's a process, mindset, job title, set of tools, or combination of them all.

 The term GitOps suffers from the same ambiguity, so in this post we'll look at: